-Liquidity risk.
-Some assets held by the fund may be impossible or difficult to sell, particularly during times of market turmoil.
+Illiquidity risk.
+Some assets held by the fund may be or become impossible or difficult to sell, particularly during times of market turmoil.
 These illiquid assets may also be difficult to value.
 Markets may become illiquid when, for instance, there are few, if any, interested buyers or sellers or when dealers are unwilling or unable to make a market for certain securities.
 As a general matter, dealers recently have been less willing to make markets for fixed income securities.
-If the fund is forced to sell an illiquid asset to meet redemption requests or other cash needs, the fund may be forced to sell at a loss.
+If the fund is forced to sell an illiquid asset to meet redemption requests or other cash needs, the fund may be forced to sell at a substantial loss or may not be able to sell at all.